• Skip to primary navigation

 italian zeppole di san giuseppe, image with tezt for pinterest.

-Zeppole di San Giuseppe are Italian choux pastry cakes, filled with cream and black cherries, and traditionally made for Father's Day.
+St Joseph Zeppole or Zeppole di San Giuseppe are Italian choux pastries, filled with cream and black cherries, and traditionally made for Father's Day.

-On father's day, in Italy, we celebrate by making traditional zeppole di San Giuseppe.
+In Italy, on Father's day, we celebrate by making St Joseph Zeppole or zeppole di San Giuseppe.

-These choux pastry cakes, are filled with Italian pastry cream and decorated with black cherries.
+Zeppole are fried choux pastries, filled with Italian pastry cream (or crema pasticcera) and decorated with preserved black cherries (or amarene).

-They are so-called because they are prepared on the day of St. Joseph, March 19, which is also Father's day in Italy.
+They are so-called because they are traditionally prepared on the day of St. Joseph, March 19, to celebrate Father's day in Italy.

 The origin of the St Joseph's zeppole is Neapolitan, but over the past years, they became incredibly popular everywhere in Italy.

-The traditional Neapolitan cuisine offers two versions of this dessert depending on the cooking method: you can either bake the zeppole in the oven or fry them in oil.
+The traditional zeppole di San Giuseppe recipe offers two versions of this dessert depending on the cooking method: you can either bake the zeppole in the oven or fry them in oil.

 I prefer the baked zeppole version, which is lighter and quicker to make, but I'll leave both cooking options below, so you can pick your favorite.